Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 .. rst-class:: bignums

 	#.
-Navigate to the :guilabel:`Market` module of Particl Desktop by clicking on it from the outer menu at the very left of the client.
-	#.
-Navigate to the :guilabel:`Listings` page.
+Navigate to the :guilabel:`Market` module of Particl Desktop by clicking on it from the outer menu at the very left of the client and go to the :guilabel:`Browse` page.
 	#.
 Browse the Open Market to find the item you want to purchase or select a different user market from the :guilabel:`Filter` section.
 	#.
 Click on the listing you want to purchase to expand its details.
 	#.
 Make sure the item is shipping in your country and click on the :guilabel:`Shipping & Escrow` tab within the listing's page to make sure you have enough PART funds in your :guilabel:`Anon` balance to make the purchase.
 You will see the number of PART required for the order under the :guilabel:`Total needed for order` column.